How to Write a Short Bio for Work: 9 Tips

 Above, we’ve listed all the elements for writing an attention-grabbing bio.
 Yet, it’s better to learn writing your bio with an example.
 Let’s take a look at this sample of a professional bio for LinkedIn page:

 Note that this example is written from first person as recommended for LinkedIn bios.
 The candidate also shares their position, company names and explain what their current responsibilities are.
 This summary also presents their strengths and accomplishments as well as explain what kind of the position they are looking for.
+In addition, you might be curious about which employee qualities are the best.

 Once you’ve created a short professional bio, it’s time to make sure that your resume positions you well for the jobs you’re aiming for.
 On our website, you can have your resume reviewed by an American or British resume maker.
 Send us your resume, and receive a detailed report covering its strengths and weaknesses, as well as recommendations for improvement.
 It’s free of charge.